achardon/maine-east-coast-greenway/README.md

 ## Usage

-Without logging in, users can learn more about the East Coast Greenway and they can explore the cities on the route.
+Users can learn more about the East Coast Greenway and they can explore the cities on the route.
 For each city, they can also find more information about accommodations as well as breweries located nearby.
 In order to create and plan their own trips, users need to create an account and log in.
 Once logged in, they can create their own trips with specific dates.
 They can add start and end point for each day, as well as notes and accommodations.
 Mileage per day is calculated automatically with all cities listed in the 'Explore' tab.
 For cities not listed, users can manually input the mileage.
 Users can easily edit each day of their trip at any point by clicking on any part of the row for each day.

 ## Contributing